dortania/OpenCore-Install-Guide/AMD-config.md

 * [MaciASL](https://github.com/acidanthera/MaciASL/releases) -> SaveAs `SystemSDDT`
    * Do note that all ACPI patches will be applied to the DSDT
-* [SSDTTime](https://github.com/corpnewt/SSDTTime) can extract it in Windows and Linux
+* [SSDTTime](https://github.com/corpnewt/SSDTTime) can extract it in Linux
    * Do note if booting through OpenCore that ACPI patches will be applied to the DSDT
 * F4 in Clover Boot menu
    * DSDT can be found in `EFI/CLOVER/ACPI/origin`

+IOIIIO's fork of [SSDTTime](https://github.com/IOIIIO/SSDTTime) also supports windows DSDT dumping.

 **Block**